florianmahner/tomlparse/docs/README.md

 ### Extended Example

-TOML files have the power to separate arguments into different sections that are represented by nested dictionaries:
+TOML files have the ability to separate arguments into different sections, which are represented by nested dictionaries:

 ```toml
 # This is a TOML File